ajskateboarder/wordsmyth/README.md

 ## Highlights

 - Works on almost any platform and very easy to extend
-- 85-100% accuracy (tested against Amazon reviews)
+- 85-100% accuracy (tested against Amazon reviews) and sometimes more accurate than user ratings
-- Accessible to anybody (browser extension, web dashboard, API, and command line)
+- Accessible to anybody (planned browser extension, web dashboard, API, and command line)

 ## Status

-Wordsmyth is currently in development and doesn't have a public API or a frontend, but it is stable for local use.
+Wordsmyth is under active development and somewhat close to stable use.

 Please read the [`TODO.md`](./TODO.md) for specific things that still need to be implemented.